 In urgent circumstances, you may apply for an Interim Order.
 These applications usually require that the court hears evidence at an urgent hearing to determine whether an Interim Order is necessary and appropriate.

 Suppose the court grants an urgent Interim Order.
 In that case, it will be made effective immediately and remain in effect until a full hearing can be hel.

-Once an Interim Order has been grant, either party can appeal it if they believe the court was wrong in making the order.
+Once an Interim Order has been granted, either party can appeal it.
+If they believe the court was wrong in making the order.
 A party seeking to challenge an Interim Order must file a notice of appeal with the court within seven days of the order’s issuance.

-The appeal will be hear at a later date, and a final decision on the interim order will be made.
+The appeal will be heard at a later date, and a final decision on the interim order will be made.

-By following the steps mentioned above, you will be able to make an application for an Interim Order from the Family Court.
-Whether you are applying for an ordinary Interim Order or an urgent one, it is important to remember that any decision made by the court is binding on both parties until a full hearing can be hel.
+By following the steps mentioned above.
+You will be able to make an application for an Interim Order from the Family Court.
+Whether you are applying for an ordinary Interim Order or an urgent one.
+It is important to remember that any decision made by the court is binding on both parties until a full hearing can be held.

 What Will Happen at The Hearing?

 Both parties will present their case at the hearing before a family court judge.
-The judge will decide whether to grant an interim court order and, if so, which provisions should be include.
-The judge may also issue an urgent interim order, which can be grant on an expedit basis to address pressing needs that arise during the legal process.
+The judge will decide whether to grant an interim court order and, if so, which provisions should be included.
+The judge may also issue an urgent interim order.
+Which can be granted on an expedited basis to address pressing needs that arise during the legal process.